Who are we?

 What Kind of Life Do Christadelphians Lead?

 God’s Way of salvation gives effective direction to our lives.
 We try to rely fully upon God and develop a faith that is active in prayer and good works.
-At the same time, however, we recognize that salvation is by grace.
+At the same time, however, we recognise that salvation is by grace.

 (1 Corinthians 1:3-11; 1 Peter 2:1-5; 2 Peter 1:5-11; James 2:17,5:16; Ephesians 2:5-10)